wakatime/wakatime-blog/posts/51-wakatime-2021-programming-stats.md

 ## New Features & Milestones

 ### 🇺🇸 Leaderboard Flags
-We added flags to the [leaderboard][leaderboard], to represent your country.
+We added flags to the [leaderboard][leaderboard].
 Click a flag to see the ranks of devs only in that country.

 ### 😎 Project Badges
 We already had [repo badges][repo badges], now we also have [project badges][project badges].
 The difference is you don’t need to connect a repo to get a badge, but project badges only show your time coded instead of all repo contributors.